saieeshb/quartz/content/Basics/Nucleosomes.md

 >[!tip]  Nuclesomes are also called "10 Nanometer chromatids."

 - H1 is present  outside the nucleosome.
-	- It helps in c
+	- It helps in condensing of the Nucleosome.
++ As shown in the figure above the nucleosomes are much loosely packed without H1 present.